thenameisappu/thenameisappu/README.md

 ---

-MCA graduate interested in backend development, AI applications, and building software that solves real problems.
+MCA graduate interested in backend development, AI applications, and building software that solves real problems.<br>

-I enjoy working with APIs, databases, application logic, and understanding how things work behind the screen.
+I enjoy working with APIs, databases, application logic, and understanding how things work behind the screen.<br>
 Curious about breaking things, figuring out why they broke, and building them better.

 ---